AFLplusplus/AFLplusplus/llvm_mode/README.md

 will probably replace afl-clang.
 For now, it can be built separately and co-exists with the original code.

-The idea and much of the implementation comes from Laszlo Szekeres.
+The idea and much of the intial implementation came from Laszlo Szekeres.

 ## 2a) How to use this - short